Mr-Zanzibar/Instagram-Photo-DownloaderV2/README.md

 - I rewrote the code so that you can now install the stories (if any)

 - I made the code much easier to understand

+## Common Issue

+- if you get
+"""JSON Query to accounts/login/: Could not find "window._sharedData" in html response."""

+error